 If your case is accepted, we’ll appoint a No Win, No Fee solicitor from our team to represent you.
 So that you don’t need to deal with complex medical or legal questions, they’ll handle all communication for you.
 You’ll be kept up to date throughout the claims process with regular updates and your solicitor will do all they can to try and secure the highest possible compensation payment for you.

-Thanks for reading our article on bike accidents and cycling injury compensation claims, and if you would like to know anything else about the claims process, please use live chat to contact us or arrange a free consultation here.
+Thanks for reading our article on bike accidents and cycling injury compensation claims.
+If you would like to know anything else about the claims process, please use live chat to contact us or arrange a free consultation here.